mmikowski/hi_score/README.md

 ### Build
 We employ `buildify` and `superpack` to prepare the code for production.
-As of version 0.9.0 our first full build system is in place.
-This is a generalization of a build system that has been in use on many production systems and is currently in-use on some very high-volume sites (100m views per day).
+This is a generalization of a system that has been in use on many production sites for over 5 years and is currently used on some very high-volume sites (100m views per day).
 We continue to improve feedback and usability.

 ```bash